Fine Art

 Breeding

-The breeding season of the Little Tinamou ranges from May to October.
-Its nest is a small depression in forest floor, sometimes lined with a few leaves at the base of a tree or in dense brush.
-It usually lays two glossy dark purple coloured eggs, sometimes only one.
-The size of the egg is approximately 41–32 mm (1.6–1.3 in).
-The eggs are incubated by male.
-The young are precocial, and can run almost as soon as they hatch.
+The breeding season of the little tinamou ranges from May to October.
+Nests are a small depression in forest floor, sometimes lined with a few leaves at the base of a tree or in dense brush.
+Females perform courtship behavior and eggs are incubated by males.
+Male nest attendance is strong, up to 14 days without leaving the nest in one study.
+They typically lay two glossy dark-purple eggs (up to three have been observed).
+The size of the egg is approximately 32 to 41 mm (1.3–1.6 in).
+Young are precocial, and begin pecking the ground on the first day.
+They can run almost as soon as they hatch.
+By weeks 3-4 they are capable of full flight.
+Egg laying begins at one year old.

 Description

-The Little Tinamou is approximately 22–24 cm (8.7–9.4 in) long and weighs 220 g (7.8 oz).
-This species is a shy, secretive and solitary Tinamou.
-Although it looks similar to other ground-dwelling birds like quail and grouse, it is completely unrelated to those groups.
-This is a dumpy bird recognised by its small size and lack of barring.
-It has an unbarred sooty-brown plumage, it is shaded to grey on the head and has a whitish throat.
-Its foreneck is brownish and it is cinnamon buff on its belly.
-The female has a brighter rufous brown on its under parts than the male.
-Its legs can be grey, olive, or yellow.
+The little tinamou is approximately 22 to 24 cm (8.7–9.4 in) long and weighs 220 g (7.8 oz).
+Although it looks similar to other ground-dwelling birds like quail and grouse, it is unrelated to those groups.
+It has an unbarred sooty-brown plumage which transitions to grey on the head.
+The foreneck is whitish.
+While the underside of both male and female is cinnamon buff, the female is a lighter shade.
+The legs can be grey, olive, or yellow.
+Both male and female are almost tailess.

 Conservation